 1. Add a shared drive to the cluster resource. e.g. (Q: drive).
 It is advisable to use the same drive as used for the shared print spool directory.

-- 2. Create a directory in this drive called PaperCut NGSpool - 3.
-Create a sub-directory in PaperCut NGSpool called active jobs - 4.
+- 2. Create a directory in this drive called PaperCutSpool. - 3.
 On each node, edit the file: [app-path]/providers/print/win/print-provider.conf and add a line pointing to the shared active job spool directory: